-All staff are required to make an annual declaration that they fulfilled the minimum criteria of "A Fit and Proper Person" as prescribed in Section 59(1), (2) and (3) of the FSA 2013.
-In addition, all staff are also required to attest that they understand and comply with the requirements of the following internal guidelines and policies:-
+All staff are required to make an annual declaration that they fulfilled the minimum criteria of "A Fit and Proper Person" as prescribed in Sections 59(1), (2) and (3) of the Financial Services Act, 2013.
+In addition, all staff are also required to attest that they understand and comply with the requirements of the following internal guidelines and policies: -

-- (i) Related Party Transaction Declaration;

-- (ii) Disclosure of Data;

-- (iii) Conflict of Interest;

-- (iv) COC;

-- (v) IT Security Policy and Guideline e-Awareness Declaration;

-- (vi) Anti-Corruption Policy;

-- (vii) Anti-Fraud Awareness Declaration; and

-- (viii) Dealing with Government Clients Declaration (only applicable for marketing employees).
+- (i) Related Party Transaction Declaration; - (ii) Disclosure of Data; - (iii) Conflict of Interest; - (iv) Code of Conduct for Business Ethics and Compliance; - (v) IT Security Policy and Guideline e-Awareness Declaration; - (vi) Anti-Corruption Policy; - (vii) Anti-Fraud Awareness Declaration; and - (viii) Guidelines on the Code of Conduct for the General Insurance Industry and Code of Ethics and Conducts for the Life Insurance Industry.

-Sales Policy and Sales Agent Code of Conduct
+Sales Standard and Sales Agent Code of Conduct

-The Company's insurance intermediaries are guided by the Sales Policy and Sales Agent Code of Conduct in order to promote professional sales conduct of intermediaries representing the Company.
-The Company has established an Ethics and Compliance Committee to deal with intermediary behaviour that are contrary to the Sales Policy and Sales Agent Code of Conduct.
+The Company's insurance intermediaries are guided by the Allianz SE Sales Standard and Allianz SE Singapore Branch ("AZAP") Sales Agent Code of Conduct in order to promote professional sales conduct of intermediaries representing the Company.
+The Company has established an Ethics and Compliance Committee to deal with intermediary behaviour that are contrary to the Sales Standard and AZAP Sales Agent Code of Conduct.